-A fixed harness is not an exception for this size packs, see the comparison table, but there are packs with adjustability, just to know if this is of importance for you.
+A fixed harness is not an exception for this size packs, but there are packs with adjustability, just to know if this is of importance for you.
 I have seen a video with a guy who bought this pack for his kid.
 I think this is a bad idea, there are packs for growing youths and they are built to adjust to the body change.

 The bottom compartment is missing here (and see its competitors in the table below), but indeed this is not a big pack and you can manage without it.
 In fact, this makes it more versatile, suitable for daily life and commuting, it does not look like a typical outdoor pack.